giuRa13/text_editor/README.md

-Antirez's [kilo](https://github.com/antirez/kilo) is a text editor in C in about 1000 lines of code.<br/>
+Antirez's [kilo](https://github.com/antirez/kilo) is a text editor in C in about 1000 lines of code with no dependencies.<br/>
-Here i'm following the tutorial by [snaptoken](https://viewsourcecode.org/snaptoken/kilo/).
+Here following the tutorial by Paige Ruten [https://viewsourcecode.org/snaptoken/kilo/](https://viewsourcecode.org/snaptoken/kilo/).